Azulinho/cryptobot/README.md

 The *buy_on_recovery_after_n_days_downtrend_strategy* relies on averaged prices from the last *DOWNTREND_DAYS* days.
-It will look to buy a coin which price has gone down for a certain number of days, and as now recovered in a percentage higher than *TRAIL_RECOVERY_PERCENTAGE* over the average of the last day.
+It will look to buy a coin which price has gone down for a certain number of days, and its price has gone down further in below the *BUY_AT_PERCENTAGE* over the last day.
+The bot will then buy this coin as soon this coin recovers about the *TRAIL_RECOVERY_PERCENTAGE* price point.

 The bot currently records the last 60 seconds, 60 minutes, 24 hours, and multiple days price averages for evvery coin.
 The bot requires some additional